 Of course, all goats CAN produce milk.
 But that doesn’t mean that you will get much milk from them or that it will be as delicious as ones bred specifically for milk production.
-For these reasons, you should look at the top dairy goat breeds when you are looking for goats to produce milk for your family.
+Of course, if you want milk, you will also need to learn all about breeding goats!
+Since they have to have kids to produce milk.

 So, you have decided you do want goats for milk.
 Let’s talk about the best dairy goat breeds!

-Ok, so we may be a tad bit biased here, but Nigerian Dwarf Goats are (obviously) our favorites!
+Ok, so we may be a tad bit biased here, but Nigerian Dwarf Goats are (obviously) our favorite dairy goat breeds!
 They are great if you have space constraints (or if you just love smaller goats).

 Since this dairy goat breed is smaller, they will produce overall less milk than a standard sized breed.
 So, it is important to make sure that you get goats from proven genetics that are easy to milk and produce a high volume of milk.

 These goats are a standard size goat.
 They are one of the most distinguishable dairy goat breeds.
 They are easy to tell by their long, floppy ears (which are just SO adorable!).

 Nubians also have a high butterfat percentage (but not as high as Nigerian Dwarf Goats).
 They don’t typically produce quite as high of a volume as other standard sized goats.

 This maybe one of the most beautiful of the dairy goat breeds.
 Alpines are a medium, standard size breed that comes in a wide array of patterns and colors.

 Saanens are a very large goat (the largest of the dairy goats) with the milk production to match.
 So, if you are looking for an enormous amount of milk, this goat breed may very well be your best choice.

 While Nubians have long, floppy ears LaManchas have little to no visible ear lobe area.
 Their ears come in two types: gopher and elf.LaManchas can come in a wide variety of colors and patterns (like most of the other dairy goats – Saanens excluded).
 This breed tends to be very hardy and is known for its ability to milk through.
 Milking through means to milk over a year without being re-bred.

 Which of these dairy goat breeds is your favorite?